IBEW · Electrical Workers Minority Caucus

 The Conscience of the IBEW

 The EWMC was born in 1974 at the IBEW's 30th International Convention in Kansas City, Missouri.
-When members of color prepared to picket the convention over the lack of minority representation in union leadership, International leaders chose to listen rather than look away — a single conversation that sparked a movement.
+When members of color prepared to picket the convention over the lack of minority representation in union leadership, International leaders chose to listen rather than look away.
+That single conversation sparked a movement.

 From that meeting grew an organization devoted to fairness, inclusion, and opportunity for every worker in the electrical industry.
 Today the EWMC spans 44 chapters across the United States and Canada, still guided by a simple promise.